 Kings Highway Park

 Located at 1001 Ben Johnston Road, Kings Highway Park is an 18-acre natural area.
 The property is bounded on the south and west by Lake Ben Johnston.
 The park was developed by volunteers.
 It has almost 1 mile of nature trails.
 The name Kings Highway Park is based on the research of Tom Magnuson, who documented the presence of remnants of a river ford and historic road known as King’s Highway on the property.
 Amenities include trails, bridges, picnic tables and a kiosk.
-View the park's master plan for more information.
+See the park's master plan at the bottom of this page section for more information.

 Occoneechee Mountain State Natural Area